Health

 Health Care Providers Must Stop Wasting Patients’ Time

-She made 20 visits to the emergency room and spent 54 days in the clinic across 9 admissions, but her calculations confirmed that just 0.08% of that point turned into spent treating her situations.
+She made 20 visits to the emergency room and spent 54 days in the clinic across 9 admissions, but her calculations confirmed that just 0.08% of that point turned into spent treating her situation.
 “Stop wasting my time,” Jess wrote in single blog access.
 “Stop losing my life.”
 While Jess didn’t get her care at Kaiser Permanente, we’re working to improve this metric.
 But to accomplish that, we have had to upend conventional paradigms and make saving our patients’ time a part of our general acceptable measures.

 Related Articles :